-Doing it yourself is a time-honoured tradition for us Aussies.
-Embrace your inner handyman (or woman!) and check out these five tasks perfect for DIY first-timers.
+Doing it yourself and getting your hands dirty are time-honoured traditions for us Aussies.
+Embrace your inner handyman (or woman!) with these five DIY jobs around the house.

-There’s something extremely satisfying about rolling up your sleeves and putting in some good-old-fashioned hard work.
+There’s something extremely satisfying about rolling up your sleeves and putting in some good-old-fashioned elbow grease.
 A quick look on Pinterest reveals hundreds of DIY hacks to help kit-out your house and garden.
-If you’re a first-timer, it’s always a good idea to start small.
-Check out these great ideas, perfect for DIY newbies.
+If you’re new to DIY house projects, it’s always a good idea to start small.
+Check out these easy DIY jobs that you can do at home this weekend.

 Create your own herb garden